-- Patient has a confirmed diagnosis based on the following: - o Patient was found to be seropositive for aquaporin-4 (AQP4) IgG antibodies; AND - Patient has at least one core clinical characteristic § (\Note: some core clinical characteristics require both clinical and typical MRI findings); AND - Alternative diagnoses have been excluded [e.g., myelin oligodendrocyte glycoprotein (MOG) antibody disease (MOGAD), multiple sclerosis, sarcoidosis, cancer, chronic infection, etc.]; AND - Patient has a history of at least 2 relapses in the last 12 months OR 3 relapses in the last 24 months, with at least 1 relapse in the last 12 months; AND - Patient has an Expanded Disability Status Score (EDSS) of $\leq$ 7.0 (i.e., presence of at least limited ambulation with aid); AND - Patients who are receiving concurrent corticosteroid therapy are on ≤20 mg per day and those receiving immunosuppressive therapy (e.g. azathioprine, glucocorticoids, mycophenolate, etc.) are on a stable dose regimen; AND - Patient has not received therapy with rituximab or mitoxantrone in the last 3 months; AND - Patient has not received intravenous immune globulin (IVIG) in the last 3 weeks; AND - Patient will not concomitantly receive therapy with any of the following: - o IL-6 inhibitor (e.g., satralizumab) - Anti-CD20-directed antibody (e.g., rituximab)
+- Patient has a confirmed diagnosis based on the following: - Patient was found to be seropositive for aquaporin-4 (AQP4) IgG antibodies; AND - Patient has at least one core clinical characteristic § (Note: some core clinical characteristics require both clinical and typical MRI findings); AND - Alternative diagnoses have been excluded [e.g., myelin oligodendrocyte glycoprotein (MOG) antibody disease (MOGAD), multiple sclerosis, sarcoidosis, cancer, chronic infection, etc.]; AND - Patient has a history of at least 2 relapses in the last 12 months OR 3 relapses in the last 24 months, with at least 1 relapse in the last 12 months; AND - Patient has an Expanded Disability Status Score (EDSS) of \leq 7.0; AND - Patients who are receiving concurrent corticosteroid therapy are on ≤ 20 mg per day and those receiving immunosuppressive therapy (e.g. azathioprine, glucocorticoids, mycophenolate, etc.) are on a stable dose regimen; AND - Patient has not received therapy with rituximab or mitoxantrone in the last 3 months; AND - Patient has not received intravenous immune globulin (IVIG) in the last 3 weeks; AND - Patient had an inadequate response, or has a contraindication or intolerance, to satralizumab AND inebilizumab-cdon or rituximab